hanaaden/pokemon-card-app/README.md

 ### **GitHub Repository**

 * **Name:** `pokemon-card-app`
-* **Description:** “React TypeScript app fetching Pokémon from PokeAPI with automatic updates every 2 seconds.”
+* **Description:** “A simple React app that lets users search for Pokémon and view their details using the PokéAPI.”